 - Junagarh Fort

-- National Research Centre On Camel
+- National Research Centre on Camel (Camel Breeding Farm)

 - Karni Mata Temple (AKA The Rat Temple)